 Power consumption is reduced due to non-continuous brine pumping, and diminished pressure drops in stages.

-Pulse Flow reduces the number of pressure vessels and membranes, due to more equal distribution of pressure between the membranes.
+Pulse Flow reduces the number of pressure vessels and membranes, due to a more equal distribution of pressure between the membranes.
 A single-stage structure without inter-stage boosters reduces cost.

 Both IDE technology solutions for brine minimization can be designed into new plants, or retrofitted into existing facilities.